-The jury is still out about whether it’s actually possible to consistently deliver the gaming experiences people expect in the cloud.
+The jury is still out about whether it’s actually possible to consistently deliver the gaming experiences people expect online.
 And, for first-person shooter games, local computers still seem to outperform the cloud.
 That said, these games are super powerful - they have frame rates of over 60 frames per second and high screen resolutions.
-For many other games (and indeed BIM and CAD software), this level of speed and power isn’t really necessary.
+For many other games (and indeed Autodesk Revit or Siemens NX), this level of speed and power isn’t really necessary.

 How do I know what my latency is?

-If you’re thinking about using CAD or BIM in the cloud, latency is going to be one of the most important considerations for you and your users.
-If you have low latency, the experience of using the cloud will be almost identical to using Revit, AutoDesk or other design software right on your desktop computer.
+If you’re thinking about using CAD or BIM on virtual desktops, latency is going to be one of the most important considerations for you and your users.
+If you have low latency, the experience of using the the virtual desktops will be almost identical to using Autodesk Revit or other design application right on your desktop computer.
 But if the latency is high, the experience will quickly feel intolerable.

 Humans can’t really detect any latency below 13 milliseconds (ms).
 As long as the delay between a user’s input and the screen’s response is less than 13 thousands of a second, we won’t even know the lag.
 Delays of 50 ms are still small enough to not impact a gamer’s experience, but once the latency surpasses 100 ms, the experience degrades quickly.

-So, before investing in cloud CAD and BIM software, you should first find how much latency there is between your physical computer (the ‘client’) and the host (a virtual workstation running in a datacenter somewhere).
+So, before investing in virtual desktops for CAD and BIM, you should first find how much latency there is between your physical computer (the ‘client’) and the host (a virtual desktop running in a datacenter such as Azure).
 There are a handful of ways you can test latency.

-If you’re using a virtual desktop, you’ll want to know about the latency between your local machine and the datacenter where the CAD or BIM software is running.
-To do this you need to have a host running your CAD or BIM software in the cloud somewhere.
-You can normally set up a trial of this fairly easily.
+If you’re using a virtual desktop, you’ll want to know about the latency between your local machine and the datacenter where the actual Autodesk CAD or BIM software (or any other vendor, for that matter) is running.
+To do this you need to have a virtual desktop running your CAD or BIM application on services like Azure somewhere.

 There are then four methods for testing the latency:

 Ping is a simple command for testing the latency between two internet-connected computers.
-You tell your client machine to send a Ping to the datacenter where your cloud software is hosted and it measures how long, in milliseconds, it takes to get a response.
+You tell your client machine to send a Ping to the datacenter where your virtual desktop is hosted and it measures how long, in milliseconds, it takes to get a response.

 Learn more here.